Online, Virtual and Classroom Courses

 Jason Mordecai

-The NEBOSH General Certificate has a two-stage assessment process - an open book exam and practical risk assessment.
+The NEBOSH General Certificate has a two-stage assessment process - an open book exam and a practical risk assessment.
 Each exam counts for 50% of your grade, so you have to pass both to achieve your full qualification.
-In this blog, we've broken down everything you can expect from the exam process including pass marks and when you'll recieve your final hard-copy certificate.
+In this blog, we've broken down everything you can expect from the exam process, including pass marks and when you'll receive your final hard-copy certificate.

 The NEBOSH General Certificate (2018 specification) has 2 assessments: